EricssonResearch/calvin-base/extras/docker/readme.md

 will build the develop branch image, and name it `mycalvin/calvin:develop`.

-Once they are available, the following should list the available actor namespaces:
+Once an image is available, the following should list the available actor namespaces:

     $ ./dcsdocs.sh
     Calvin: Merging cloud and IoT